iCodeSometime/asynchronize/readme.md

 ### What's the difference between this and promises?
 This attempts to be a very lightweight wrapper around threads.
-There's no new interface to use, it's just regular methods that run in their own thread.
+There's no new interface to use, just define a regular method, and interact with it like a regular thread.

 ## License
 MIT